-Even a few German units sent to the eastern front in '01 could prove decisive in an Austro-Russian war.
+Clearly, if even a few German units are sent to the eastern front in '01, they could prove decisive in an Austro-Russian war.
 Should the Archduke and Kaiser decide to go Bear hunting right away, things could get ugly for Russia in a hurry.
 If the Archduke successfully orders A Budapest to Galicia, A Vienna to Budapest, and A Trieste to Serbia, while the Kaiser orders A Berlin to Prussia and A Munich to Silesia (the Connor-Greneoux Gambit), A/G has three units on both Warsaw and Rumania.
 The Tsar can be forgiven for breaking out in a cold sweat at the mere thought of such a scenario.
 In fact, the original Connor-Greneoux Gambit was so potent that it was the driving factor in the decision to separate Vienna from Galicia by enlarging Bohemia.
 This historically justifiable change, while making a Russian invasion of Galicia far less threatening to Austria-Hungary, also works to prevent the Archduke from forcing his way into Galicia against Russian resistance by ordering A Vienna to Galicia supported by A Budapest.

 Of course, A/G is not the only alliance involving Germany that the Tsar needs to be concerned with.
-If Britain and Germany work together, the implications for Russia are serious.
+If Britain and Germany work together, the implications for Russia are potentially serious.
 While the dispersion of British units at game-start (i.e., only F London and F Edinburgh begin the game in Britain itself) probably means that Britain's northern position will take slightly longer to develop, increased German strength more than compensates for any British weakness.
 Once B/G has France under control, the two western allies are likely to turn their full attention to Mother Russia.
 Unless the Tsar has enjoyed considerable success against Austria-Hungary or Turkey, he may have a difficult time stemming the B/G tide in the north.

-To make the gloomy picture complete, the Tsar cannot count on Italy distracting a hostile Austria-Hungary or Turkey at game-start.
-While Italian intervention in the east early in the game is a possibility, the tense nature of F/I relations usually results in France and Italy getting caught up in a war soon after the game starts.
+Something I had not intended, but which proved to be the case, was that the Tsar could not count on Italy distracting a hostile Austria-Hungary or Turkey at game-start.
+While Italian intervention in the east early in the game remains a possibility, the tense nature of F/I relations usually results in France and Italy getting caught up in a war soon after the game starts.
 If Russia is the OPO in the east, the Pope is unlikely to be the white knight the Tsar needs.

-When commenting on how to play Russia early in the life of the variant, one 1900 veteran stated, "This looks real hard!"
+When commenting on how to play Russia early in the life of the variant, one 1900 player stated, "This looks real hard!"
 Game results over time seemed to justify his pessimism.
 Diplomacy's Great Bear had been seemingly rendered toothless.
-After forty games had been played to completion, Russia was limping along with a horrific GPR of 9.15 (an average GPR is 25.71) and was the only Great Power that had not soloed.
-Meanwhile, Austria-Hungary (GPR of 28.05 and three solos), Germany (GPR of 37.20 and four solos), and Turkey (GPR of 31.95 and five solos), were all playing at a level well above average.
-In those forty games, Russia had reached thirteen or more SCs only four times, the worst showing of any Great Power, while it had been held to seven SCs or less twenty-six times, which put it next to last.
+After forty-six games had been played to completion, Russia was limping along with a horrific Great Power Rating (GPR) of 8.74 (an average GPR is 25.71) and was the only Great Power that had not soloed.
+Meanwhile, Austria-Hungary (GPR of 29.09 and four solos), Germany (GPR of 34.43 and four solos), and Turkey (GPR of 33.00 and six solos), were all playing at a level well above average.
+In those forty-six games, Russia reached thirteen or more SCs only four times, the worst showing of any Great Power, while it had been held to seven SCs or less thirty times, which put it next to last.
 Ugh!
-While forty games represented too small a sample size from which to draw any firm statistical conclusions, enough games were in the books for me to start worrying that I had shifted the balance of power in the east too far against Russia.
+While forty-six games represented too small a sample size from which to draw any firm statistical conclusions, enough games were in the books for me to start worrying that I had shifted the balance of power in the east too far against Russia.